jordansissel/fpm/README.rst

 And sometimes if you ask "How do I get python 3 on CentOS 5?" some unhelpful trolls will tell you to "Use another distro"

-Further, a job switches have me flipping between Ubuntu and CentOS.
+Further, job switches have me flipping between Ubuntu and CentOS.
 These use two totally different package systems with completely different packaging policies and support tools.
 Learning both was painful and confusing.
 I want to save myself (and you) that pain in the future.